Triggered email marketing has existed since companies started using customer databases to send discount offers and product updates.

 What is a Trigger Email?

-These triggers or actions could include signing up for a newsletter, making a purchase, coming off the holiday season, or leaving an ecommerce store without paying for your cart items.
+Trigger-based email marketing campaigns operate by automatically sending emails based on specific customer actions known as email triggers.
+These triggers could include signing up for a newsletter, making a purchase, the end of the holiday season, or leaving an eCommerce store without completing a purchase.

 Why are Trigger Emails So Important?